What is fly-tipping?

 - Paying for East Hampshire District Council’s bulky waste collection service.
 Prices vary according to the nature of the collection.
 To discuss in further detail, contact Customer Services on 0300 300 0013.

-- Personally delivering waste to Hampshire County Council’s waste recycling centres – some items may be charged for.
+- Personally delivering waste to Hampshire County Council’s waste recycling centres.

 - Paying for an approved licensed waste carrier and signing a waste transfer note handing over responsibility to them.